locxter/setup-script/README.md

 ## How to use it

 Simply make the `setup.sh` script executable via `chmod +x ./setup.sh` and execute it via `./setup.sh`.
-Then tweak some more settings manually to your liking and you should be ready to go.
+Then tweak some more settings manually to your liking (since I didn't bother to automate everything) and you should be ready to go.
 The most important shortcuts for using BSPWM are explained in [`shortcuts.md`](shortcuts.md).